-- Drop-Off: (see EC and Elementary Drop-Off Procedures on page 13) - Check in will include a temperature check with a touchless thermometer. - Children will wear face coverings at drop off. - Children will be directed to go directly to one of their classroom spaces to store their belongings, and begin their day. - Each classroom of children will be divided into classroom spaces that they will rotate in and out of throughout the day. - Susannah's classroom will spread between their classroom and the Multi-Purpose building. - Shannon's classroom will spread between their classroom and the Elementary After School area. - Melissa's classroom will remain in their classroom as that area will allow for the recommended social distancing. - Please be sure their water bottle is full to minimize the number of times they need to refill while at school. - Within the classroom: - Group gatherings will be kept to a minimum but the teachers will give small group lessons.
+- Drop-Off: (see EC and Elementary Drop-Off Procedures on page 13) - Check in will include a temperature check with a touchless thermometer. - Children will wear face coverings at drop off. - Children will be directed to go directly to one of their classroom spaces to store their belongings, and begin their day. - Each classroom of children will be divided into classroom spaces that they will rotate in and out of throughout the day. - The Lower Elementary classes will spread between their classrooms and the Multi-Purpose building.
+(If the in-person numbers are such that the classes need to split, then: - Susannah's classroom will spread between their classroom and the Multi-Purpose building. - Shannon's classroom will spread between their classroom and the Elementary After School area. - Melissa's classroom will remain in their classroom as that area will allow for the recommended social distancing. - Please be sure their water bottle is full to minimize the number of times they need to refill while at school.

+• Within the classroom:

+- Group gatherings will be kept to a minimum but the teachers will give small group lessons.
 Lessons will be socially distanced as much as possible. - Children will wear face coverings as much as possible throughout the day and will be reminded about the proper use of a face covering. - The work spaces will be arranged to allow for as much social distancing as possible. - Sanitizing of materials and workspaces will take place according to our protocols. - Children will wash their hands when they enter the classroom, before and after snack and lunch, after using the restroom, after sneezing, nose blowing, and coughing, and throughout the day as necessary. - Hand sanitizer will be available at the entrance to each classroom and in class as needed. - Children will not share food brought from home.
 Group food preparation by the children here at school will also be suspended for the time being. - Windows will remain open as much as possible. - It is at the teacher's discretion to send a child home if they suspect a child could be ill.